kika1s1/chatting-system/README.md

 # Friends Chat App

-**A modern, real‑time, one‑to‑one chat application featuring robust message management, secure authentication, user profiles, and dynamic theming.**
+**A modern, real‑time, one‑to‑one chat application featuring robust message management, secure authentication, user profiles, dynamic theming, and integrated video calling.**

-This project delivers a comprehensive chat solution, enabling users to connect and communicate seamlessly with features like typing indicators, read receipts, and image sharing, all built upon a scalable and secure backend.
+This project delivers a comprehensive chat solution, enabling users to connect and communicate seamlessly with features like typing indicators, read receipts, image sharing, and video calls, all built upon a scalable and secure backend.

 ---